Blue Purple Emperor Tetra - Inpaichthys kerri : Complete Fish Profile & Care Guide

 Differentiating between male and female Purple Emperor Tetras is a simple task.
 Male specimens typically exhibit a more vibrant colouration and are slimmer in build.
 They also grow larger and possess a rounded anal fin.
 Conversely, females have a stockier body shape, lack the brightness of their male counterparts, and have an angular anal fin.

 |Other Names||Royal Tetra, Blue Kerri Tetra, Blue Purple Emperor Tetra, Regal Teta|

 |GH||3 - 12|

-The Breeding tank will need to be dimly lit and contain bundles of fine-leaved plants such as java moss so that the fish have somewhere to deposit their eggs; spawning mops will work just as well.
-Alternatively, you could cover the bottom of the tank with some mesh that has large enough holes to allow the eggs to fall through but small enough holes so the adults cannot reach them.
-The water in the breeding tank will need to be soft and acidic, and the temperature needs to be slightly higher than their usual aquarium.
-A small air-powered sponge filter slowly bubbling is all that is required when it comes to filtration.
+Purple Emperor Tetras are known to be prolific breeders in captivity.
+If you are interested in raising a sizable number of fry, a separate breeding tank should be set up.
+The breeding tank should be dimly lit and feature bundles of fine-leaved plants such as java moss or spawning mops where the fish can deposit their eggs.
+Alternatively, the tank's bottom can be covered with mesh with appropriately sized holes to allow the eggs to fall through but keep the adults from reaching them.
+The water in the breeding tank should be soft and acidic, and the temperature needs to be slightly higher than in their regular aquarium.
+A small air-powered sponge filter is sufficient for filtration.